 - Closing: What’s involved in closing a potential deal?
 Maybe a security review needs to happen or an external team has to take care of drafting the contract.

 - Follow-up: The sales process does not end when you successfully close a deal.
 What can your sales team do to prevent their newest customer from becoming an ex-customer?
 Better yet, is there a referral process to turn one new customer into many?
+Have you implemented efficient referral tracking for this?

 A sales process, no matter how robust, may not cover the journey of every single potential lead.
 That said, it gives your sales team something they can rely on when they engage with a new lead.